Maxtermax/lux-io/README.md

    definition: () => promiseTimeout(() => Promise.resolve("TEST"), 0),
  };
  LxStream.push(operation);
- LxStream.push(operation);// this method will come from cache setTimeout(() => {
+ LxStream.push(operation);// this result will come from cache setTimeout(() => {
    LxStream.removeFromCache(id);
-   LxStream.push(operation);// this method will not come from cache }, 1000)
+   LxStream.push(operation);// this result will not come from cache }, 1000)
 ```